 Many detections have a replacement suggestion displayed in the left corner of the tooltip.
 To approve the proposed change, click the Replace command in the tooltip.
-The suggestion is then substituted for the flagged text and the highlight disappears.
+The  to find it easily 🤄 Replace 🗵 Ignore suggestion is then substituted for the flagged text and the highlight disappears.